My newest work, By the Fountain of the Four Rivers, is an episodic novel set in Rome between the

-morning of the devastating December 2004 South-Asian tsunami and the death of Pope John Paul II in April 2005.
+morning of the devastating December 2004 South-Asian tsunami and the death of John Paul II in April 2005.

-The stories, or chapters,

-cycle about these events as well as the concerns of the book's central characters: a Boston stocks
+The chapters cycle around these events as well as the concerns of the book's central characters: a Boston stocks

-analyst and his pregnant wife; a young Montessori teacher from British Columbia involved with a married man; a
+analyst and his pregnant wife, a young Montessori teacher from British Columbia involved with a married man, a

-Chicago-born hostess who takes a leave from her job in Tokyo’s Ginza district;

-a native Roman who works as a centurion
+Chicago-born hostess who takes a leave from her job in Tokyo’s Ginza district, a native Roman who works as a centurion

-outside the Colosseum; a man from San Francisco who travels to Rome
+outside the Colosseum, a pet-store owner from San Francisco who travels to Rome to trace the footsteps of his recently

-who believes he is the reincarnation of Caravaggio, a young woman from Ferentino who plays the organetto
+the life of Caravaggio, a young woman from Ferentino who plays the organetto at the foot of the Fountain of the Four

-nun who has left her cloistered convent in Croatia for a life of social service in Rome.
+cloistered convent in Croatia for a life of social service in Rome.

-The book is also about

-the city of Rome itself, as each of the stories reflects, and draws its central narrative from, the
+The book is also about Rome itself, as each of its sections reflects, and draws its central narrative from, the